 The phrase estate sale usually refers to the sale of the contents of a property.
 However, in NYC, especially among real estate brokers, the term means a property whose original owner has passed away.
-You can usually spot them on listings which describe the property as being sold in estate condition.
-This is a polite way of saying that nothing may have been updated and it may need renovations.
+You can usually spot them on listings that describe the property as being sold in estate condition.
+It is a polite way of saying that nothing may have been updated, and it may need renovations.

 What are the pros and cons of an estate sale for buyers?

 Depending on how you look at it, estate sales can either be good or bad.
 Some buyers find it creepy to live in a residence whose former occupant has recently died.
 Personal effects and their furnishing style will still be in place, making it feel like something of a mausoleum.

 Other buyers, though, find such residences enchanting.
 A testament to a long and well-lived life.
 But one thing that scares people about estate sales is their high prices.
 Sellers may be motivated to sell the property quickly and avoid taxes, but they’re usually not desperate.
 Some of these properties haven’t been renovated in decades.
 If major renovations are needed, such as plumbing and electrical wiring, a low asking price can quickly look less appealing.

 Estate sales also come with an added layer of complexity.
 The broker handling the estate sale needs to be knowledgeable of the complexities of probate.
 Adding to that, they’ll need to be able to deal tactfully with still-grieving relatives.
 It often happens that these transactions involve multiple executors.
 Not all of whom may be in the same state or fully agree on how to handle the sale.
 It can sometimes lead to the sale dragging out as emotions become involved and can even lead to the whole deal falling through.
 All this so needs to be taken into consideration when dealing with estate sales.

 How to handle an estate sale for sellers